aonufrei/java-lambda-doc/java-lambdas.md

 ```

 ## Conclusion
 Java lambda is a really useful feature.
-It allows developers to write simple, readable, and minimalistic Java code.
-It is very hard to imagine modern development in Java without them.
-That's why it is so important to learn it.
+It allows the developers to write simple, readable, and minimalistic Java code.
+This feature is fundamental for the modern Java development, that's why it is so important to learn it.